mmottl/sqlite3-ocaml/index.md

 ### Credits

-  * Enrico Tassi contributed support for user-defined scalar functions.

-  * Markus Mottl rewrote Christian's bindings for Jane Street Holding, LLC to clean up a few things and to make it perform better in multi-threaded environments.

-  * Christian Szegedy wrote the initial release for SQLite version 3.

   * Mikhail Fedotov wrote ocaml-sqlite for SQLite version 2.
 His bindings served as a reference for this wrapper, but sqlite3 is written completely from scratch since the C interface changed significantly.

+  * Christian Szegedy wrote the initial release for SQLite version 3.

+  * Markus Mottl rewrote Christian's bindings for Jane Street Holding, LLC to clean up a few things and to make it perform better in multi-threaded environments.

+  * Enrico Tassi contributed support for user-defined scalar functions.

+  * Markus W. Weissmann contributed backup functionality.

 ### Contact Information and Contributing